gbif/occurrence-cube/README.md

 Workflows for producing species occurrence cubes from GBIF mediated data.

 This will contain software for running on GBIF and a public cloud (AWS, Azure etc) using a monthly data export.

-It is envisaged the workflow will be structed as follows, and initiated through the GBIF API using e.g. rGBIF, pyGBIF or gbif.org:
+It is envisaged the workflow will be structured as follows, and initiated through the GBIF API using e.g. rGBIF, pyGBIF or gbif.org:

 1. Initial GBIF search filter

 2. Filter unwanted data options

-2. Apply transformations (phase 2)
+3. Apply transformations (phase 2)

     * E.g. reorganise to taxonomy X

-3. Define the dimensions.
+4. Define the dimensions.
 E.g.:

     1. Taxon

        * bucket by family

     2. Temporal

        * bucket on year
        * discard data outside precision

     3. Geography

-       * bucket on cell-id (e.g. UTM) [MB: Antarctica?]
+       * bucket on cell-id (e.g. UTM)
        * randomise using “technique-x”
        * (Or possibly assign to a higher point in the hierarchy.)

     4. Lifestage

        * bucket by vocabulary (nulls default to NOT-SUPPLIED)

-4. Select output format(s):
+5. Select output format(s):

     1. CSV
     2. Parquet
     3. NetCDF